Creative Writer

 Review these skills to learn:

 Creative writers come from a broad range of backgrounds.
-They need a solid grasp of grammar and spelling and must be able to use language accurately, effectively, and innovatively.
+They need a solid grasp of grammar and spelling.
+They must be able to use language accurately, effectively, and innovatively.
 Particularly when starting, writers may find writing groups, workshops, and conferences helpful for honing their research and writing skills and polishing their craft.

 Post-secondary education does not ensure success, but it does help develop methodology, research, writing, and organizational skills.
 It also helps to build a network of professional contacts.
 A related diploma or degree can translate into extra income by offering writers work in related occupations.
 For more information, see the Advertising Copywriter, Reporter, Technical Writer, and Editor occupational profiles.